-It went up to a stifling 11°C yesterday (52°F), so I took the opportunity to insulate our hives for winter and staple on some mouse-proofing mesh.
+It went up to a stifling 11°C yesterday (52°F), so I took the opportunity to insulate my hives for winter and staple on some mouse-proofing mesh.
 This is as simple as it gets.

 The inner covers are in the winter position (with the convex side up, a.k.a. the flat side, which is misleading because both sides are flat, but basically you know it’s the winter position because it gives the bees more head space than when the “flat” side is down; anyway…).
 A piece of hard insulation is installed flat against the top of the inner cover.
 It covers the hole in the inner cover and you don’t have to make a tunnel for the bees through the insulation or anything because the bees have no problem getting outside through the upper entrance notch in the inner cover.
 Some beekeepers put duct tape over the inner cover hole so the bees can’t eat away at the insulation, but I didn’t use duct tape last winter and the bees didn’t get hungry for the insulation once.
 And that’s all there is to it.
-(See Making Insulated Inner Hive Covers for more info.)
-Just put the top covers on once the bees get out of the way, and you’re done.
+I just put the top covers on once the bees get out of the way and I’m done.

 This is the kind of thing I saw when I removed the inner covers from the hives.